serkanince/captcha/README.md

-# OpenAI Vision API Cost Optimizer
+# Text Extraction with OpenAI Vision API in a Node.js Application

 A highly optimized Node.js application demonstrating cost-effective text extraction from images using OpenAI's Vision API.
 This project showcases how to achieve significant cost reductions through model selection and token optimization while maintaining high accuracy.